SAMA-Communications/sama-client/README.md

 - generate VAPID keys via `npx web-push generate-vapid-keys` and set Public Key to `REACT_APP_PUBLIC_VAPID_KEY` in `.env` file
 - `npm install` to install dependencies
 - `npm run start` to run server
 - access http://localhost:3000 in your browser

+There are also other components.
+Make sure to check [Deploying SAMA chat server stack: a comprehensive guide](https://medium.com/sama-communications/deploying-sama-chat-server-stack-a-comprehensive-guide-294ddb9a2d78)

 ## License